Birth doula services

 - Help you improve your communication with your care team (if needed)

-- Teach you how to advocate for yourself
+- Teach you how to advocate for yourself and navigate the maternity care system

 - Most support all types of births in the hospital or a birthing center.
 Many also attend home births (though often the presence of a midwife is required).